 San Diego isn’t an only child.
 Did you know that America’s Finest City actually has 16 sister cities?
-Today we’re giving you a tour of SD’s siblings from abroad, from the comfort of your screen.
+Let’s take a tour of SD’s siblings from abroad, from the comfort of your screen.

 What is a sister city?